 Some men are born gift givers.
+If you are looking for the perfect gift check out these top gifts of the year.
 They zealously clip ads, create lists, or can file away a well-dropped hint.
 Others, well, others have different talents.
 My husband falls into the latter category.
 In all matters of gift purchasing, he must be led, like a bull with a nose ring, directly to the desired item.
 As in, sent the link to the specific item in the appropriate color and size on the exact website.
 Like that.
 If you are looking for the best gift for your man why not get him some really cool night vision gear, especially if he loves hunting or fishing.

 I once devoted an entire book chapter (PERFECTLY IMPERFECT) to my husband’s gifting misfires.
 The situation came to a head after a trip he made to Southeast Asia, where he was under strict orders to only purchase earrings, and only if they were a deal.
 Rubies and sapphires, I explained, were native to the region.

 I’d said “earrings” and “affordable gemstones.”
 But in retrospect, these instructions were too vague.
 And so my husband returned, pleased as punch, with… wait for it…a giant turquoise ring.
 It perched like a robin’s egg on my small, gnome-like fingers, an item best described as the love child between a mood ring and a Navajo belt buckle.
 I refrained from asking what it had cost.
 If it had been $5.00, he’d overpaid.

 We set rules after that.
 Gifts would require photos, price points, exact parameters.
 There was another attempt, a well-intentioned purchase in Colombia where he was doing a story on an emerald mine.
 I thought it was fairly safe to ask for emerald earrings, but only if there was some kind of insider price.
 After all, he would be climbing into the actual mine.
 Talk about cutting out the middle man!